-Paul Mitchell The School Gastonia and Paul Mitchell The School Charlotte are accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+Paul Mitchell The School Charlotte is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
 Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
 NACCAS requires schools to list the outcome rates for each main campus and all additional campuses as a whole.
 In this case, Paul Mitchell The School Gastonia is the main campus and Paul Mitchell The School Charlotte a branch campus.
 The outcome combined rates provided are for all schools under this structure.
-The U.S. Department of Education requires outcome rates be provided based upon the individual location.
+The U.S. Department of Education requires outcome rates be provided based upon the individual location which are listed below.
 Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our admissions team for assistance.

-Paul Mitchell The School combined campus performance statistics for the calendar year 2016:
+Paul Mitchell The School combined campus performance statistics for the calendar year 2017: